Bahá’í News/Issue 302/Text

 There are so many interesting things about the Navajo Indian, we hardly know where to begin.
 We are completely fascinated with this whole experience.
 We are learning a little of the language.
 We are planning to start a Sunday school here, with the help of our little daughter and her new Navajo friends.

 All the Indians we have met are very friendly.
 As you probably know, most of the Navajos who are raised on the Reservation have had little schooling, but they are eager for learning.
 A boy who works with Jimmy has been a great help in making us understand a few of their problems, and Jimmy in turn is helping him with his English.
 The other day he asked Jimmy about the words on the side of the truck he drives.
-These words were, “Bureau of Indian Affairs, Department of Interior".
-He could read them. but had no idea what they meant.
+These words were, "Bureau of Indian Affairs, Department of Interior".
+He could read them, but had no idea what they meant.
 He has absolutely no idea how people live in cities.

-[Page 10]The Tribal Council, their Congress, is in session now.
+The Tribal Council, their Congress, is in session now.
 Jimmy peeked in the other day.
 We hope to attend a full session some time.
-Of course we have only been here a few weeks, but that is long enough to see the problem to be faced and to understand the Guardian’s emphasis on teaching the American Indian.
+Of course we have only been here a few weeks, but that is long enough to see the problem to be faced and to understand the Guardian's emphasis on teaching the American Indian.
+Almost anyone who can type can go to work on the reservation.
+There are almost always openings right here in Window Rock.
+We are so happy to be out here and do hope and pray that we may help to further the Cause among these wonderful people.

-—JEAN AND JIM Gmnm-r
+-JEAN AND JIM GINNETT

-Pinon.
-Arizona
+Pinon, Arizona

 Pioneering must be experienced; it cannot be adequately described, but must be lived.
 The uncertainties, the trials and tests, yes, even the failures, and of course the triumphs, give a new feeling of the presence of Bahá’u’lláh’s ever-flowing Bounty.
 The manifold joys and blessings that the pioneer receives still await many hundreds of His followers.
-For has not Shoghi Effendi, our beloved Guardian, said, “A veritable exodus from the large cities . . . must signalize the inauguration of this most intensive and challenging phase of the Crusade on the home front."
+For has not Shoghi Effendi, our beloved Guardian, said, "A veritable exodus from the large cities must signalize the inauguration of this most intensive and challenging phase of the Crusade on the home front."
 Among the goal cities one will find every type of climate, opportunity for work, and association with people of varied backgrounds.

 Here on the Navajo reservation we have met some new and different experiences.
-But we are more strongly impressed by the similarities which we believe are common to all mankind; a sense of pride in one’s cultural heritage, 21 love for children, an eagerness for education, and a deep spiritual belief in a power far greater than man himself.
+But we are more strongly impressed by the similarities which we believe are common to all mankind; a sense of pride in one's cultural heritage, a love for children, an eagerness for education, and a deep spiritual belief in a power far greater than man himself.

 Canada[edit]